Teahouse-Studios/akari-bot/docs/LOCALES.md

 >
 > The mysterious treasure was said to be hidden deep within the ancient cavern... guarded by mythical creatures and protected by an ancient spell.
 >
-> The storm—with its strong winds, torrential rain, and relentless thunder—lasted for hours, leaving behind a trail of destruction.
+> The storm — with its strong winds, torrential rain, and relentless thunder — lasted for hours, leaving behind a trail of destruction.
 >
 > "Life is what happens when you're busy making other plans." people always said.
 >
 > I went to the bookstore yesterday and bought a new novel (the one I've been wanting to read for months).

 错误：
 > The sun set over the horizon,casting a warm glow on the city.As night fell,the lights began to twinkle,creating a captivating skyline.
 >
-> The mysterious treasure was said to be hidden deep within the ancient cavern ... guarded by mythical creatures and protected by an ancient spell.
+> The mysterious treasure was said to be hidden deep within the ancient cavern . . . guarded by mythical creatures and protected by an ancient spell.
 >
-> The storm — with its strong winds, torrential rain, and relentless thunder — lasted for hours, leaving behind a trail of destruction.
+> The storm—with its strong winds,torrential rain,and relentless thunder—lasted for hours,leaving behind a trail of destruction.
 >
 > " Life is what happens when you' re busy making other plans. " people always said.
 >
 > I went to the bookstore yesterday and bought a new novel( the one I' ve been wanting to read for months) .

 ## 标点符号
 ### 不要重复使用标点符号